If you have psoriatic arthritis and symptoms affect your job performance, you may be eligible for disability benefits.

 - names and birthdates of your children, if any

-- your work and salary history for this year and the two years prior
+- your work and salary history for this year and the 2 years prior

 - types of jobs you’ve held for the last 15 years